mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   "Heiko, which conduit in the court are you requesting connection to?"

-  "The Heiko Senator's private conduit, please."
+  "The Heiko senator's private conduit, please."

   The conduit operator paused.